sourcegraph/sourcegraph-public-snapshot/docs/local-development.md

 The Sourcegraph server is actually a collection of smaller binaries, each of which performs one task.
-The core entrypoint for the Sourcegraph development server is `dev/launch.sh`, which will initialize the environment, and start a process manager that runs the following binaries:
+The core entrypoint for the Sourcegraph development server is [dev/launch.sh](../dev/launch.sh), which will initialize the environment, and start a process manager that runs all of the binaries.

-- gitserver
-- indexer
-- query-runner
-- repo-updater
-- searcher
-- symbols
-- github-proxy
-- lsp-proxy
-- frontend
-- web
-- syntect_server
-- zoekt-indexserver
-- zoekt-webserver

 See [the Architecture doc](architecture.md) for a full description of what each of these services does.

-There are several dependencies that you will need to load to get `dev/launch.sh` to load properly, described below.
+The sections below describe the the dependencies that you need to have to be able to run `dev/launch.sh` properly.

 ## Step 1: Get the code